Toyinbee/DA-DS-ML-Mini--Assessment--project-instructions/README.md

 🔗 [Download Dataset (Google Drive)](https://drive.google.com/file/d/1ZWlARDidjll5Wf2m8e-TQI8-gjcBKM1I/view?usp=drivesdk)

 ### 🎯 Task Objectives
+You are to build a predictive model that determines whether a customer is likely to default on their loan based on the dataset provided.
 1. **Preprocessing & Cleaning**
    - Handle missing values
    - Convert categorical features to numeric